LLNL/sundials/doc/arkode/guide/source/Usage/SplittingStep/Skeleton.rst

       :c:func:`ARKodeSetUserData()`.
 This *user_data* pointer will only be passed to user-supplied functions that are attached to an inner integrator.
-To supply a *user_data* pointer to user-supplied functions called by the outer integrator the desired pointer should be attached be calling :c:func:`ARKodeSetUserData()` after creating the SplittingStep
+To supply a *user_data* pointer to user-supplied functions called by the outer integrator the desired pointer should be attached by calling :c:func:`ARKodeSetUserData()` after creating the SplittingStep
       memory below.
 The *user_data* pointers attached to the inner and outer integrators may be the same or different depending on what is required by